Ellen Hinsey

-Ellen Hinsey (born 1960 in Boston) is an author, researcher and professor.
+Ellen Hinsey (born 1960 in Boston) is an author, poet, researcher and professor.
 Her work is concerned with history, ethics and democracy with a focus on Central and Eastern Europe.
-She has taught at the French graduate school the Ecole Polytechnique and Skidmore College's Paris program.
+She has taught at the French graduate school, the École Polytechnique, and in Skidmore College's Paris program.
 She has most recently been a visiting professor at Georg-August-Universität in Göttingen.

 Early life and education

 Ellen Hinsey was born in 1960 in Boston, Massachusetts.
 She received a Bachelor of Fine Arts degree from Tufts University and a graduate degree from Université de Paris VII.
 For the last three decades she has lived in Europe.

 Career

 Hinsey's current work addresses authoritarianism.
 She has received a number of awards including fellowships from the American Academy in Berlin (2001) and the DAAD Berlin Künstlerprogramm Fellowship (2015), a Lannan Foundation Award, a Union League Civic/Arts Award, a Stover Prize and a Rona Jaffe Foundation Award.

 She is a senior editor at the New American Studies Journal and is the international correspondent for The New England Review.

-She has been an invited speaker at the University of Bonn, the American Academy in Berlin, the Polish Academy of Sciences, the University of Munich, Freie Universität Berlin and the Ecole Normale Supérieure, among others.
+She has been an invited speaker at the University of Bonn, the American Academy in Berlin, the Polish Academy of Sciences, the University of Munich, Freie Universität Berlin and the École Normale Supérieure, among others.
 She has been an invited author at international festivals and other venues including The New School (New York), Poetry International (Royal Festival Hall), the London Book Fair, the Leipzig Book Fair, the International Literaturfestival Berlin, Cuirt International Festival of Literature, the Dublin Festival of Literature, the Sorbonne, the University of Łódź and The Arsenal Book Festival (Kiev) among others.